isomerpages/imda-sgdigitaloffice/index.md

 description: The Singapore Digital Office (SDO) drives our concerted nationwide movement to accelerate digital adoption in our community.
 To achieve this, SDO will work with like-minded members of the community, corporate entities and individuals to reach out to every citizen, worker and business, to equip them with the digital tools and skills to participate meaningfully in the evolving social and economic environment.
 Through this whole-of-nation movement, we will ensure every Singaporean has a place in our shared digital future.
 image: /images/SG_DIGITAL_OFFICE_LOGO.png
 permalink: /
 notification:Please be informed that the 1-to-1 engagement at Bishan Library will be temporary suspended from 7 - 17 October.
 Please call 8940 1796 if you wish to make an appointment for virtual lessons.
-For full listing of other locattions please <a href="https://www.imda.gov.sg/en/seniorsgodigital/Learn/Guided-Learning/SG-Digital-Community-Hubs/">Click here.</a>
+For full listing of other locations please <a href="https://www.imda.gov.sg/en/seniorsgodigital/Learn/Guided-Learning/SG-Digital-Community-Hubs/">Click here.</a>

 sections:
     - hero: